 James Sallis’ Drive mixes hard-boiled noir with literary fiction in this lean and intriguing read.

-When we first meet “Driver” – which is the only name he’s given – he’s been attacked and there’s blood everywhere.
-The story then unwinds in fits and starts to explain Driver’s backstory, then neatly fishtails back into place to conclude the opening premise of heist gone wrong.
+When we first meet “Driver” – which is the only name he’s given – there’s blood everywhere.
+The story rewinds to explain Driver’s backstory, then neatly fishtails back into place to wrap-up the opening story of a heist gone wrong.

 The plot weaves heist, mafia, revenge and noir elements with stunt driving and action sequences.
 The language isn’t challenging, but it is very neat – brief like Hemingway – and often surprisingly poetic.